matomatical/UoM-WAM-Spam/README.md

 * `DEGREE_INDEX`: **This one's important!** If you have multiple degrees, then you need oto tell the script which degree's WAM you want it to monitor.
 Just specify a (zero-based) index into the list of degrees on your results page (0 for the top degree in the list, 1 for the second, and so on).
 If you only have a single degree, just leave the value as `None`.

+* `DRIVER`: **This one's also important!** You're going to want to set it to either `DRIVER = webdriver.Firefox` or `DRIVER = webdriver.Chrome` (for Chromium/Google Chrome).
+Make sure you also have the correponding browser installed on your system, of course.

-* `DRIVER_EXEPATH`: Depending on how you install geckodriver, you may need to change the `DRIVER_EXEPATH` setting:
+* `DRIVER_EXEPATH`: Depending on how you install the driver (geckodriver or chromedriver), you may need to change the relevant `DRIVER_EXEPATH` setting for your choice of browser:
-    * If you downloaded the executable and put it in the directory you are running the script from, leave it as `"./geckodriver"`.
+    * If you downloaded the executable and put it in the directory you are running the script from, leave it as `"./geckodriver"`/`"./chromedriver"`.
     * If you put the executable somewhere else, set a relative or absolute filepath accordingly.
-    * If you installed geckodriver into your system path, change this variable to `"geckodriver"`.
+    * If you installed the driver into your system path, change the value to `"geckodriver"`/`"chromedriver"`.

-    If you chose to go with ChromeDriver then you'll have to change this variable (and also `DRIVER` and probably `DRIVER_OPTIONS`) to something else.

 * `CHECK_REPEATEDLY`: By default, the script will repeatedly check your WAM until you kill it.
 If you want the script to check your WAM only once, set this to `False`.